Edward Grant

 Edward Grant (April 6, 1926 – June 21, 2020) was an American historian of medieval science.
-He was named a Distinguished Professor in 1983.
-Other honors include the 1992 George Sarton Medal, for "a lifetime scholarly achievement" as an historian of science.
+He was named a distinguished professor in 1983.
+Other honors include the 1992 George Sarton Medal, for "a lifetime scholarly achievement" as a historian of science.

 Biography

 Edward Grant was born in 1926.
-He attended City College in New York where he graduated in 1951.
-He continued to the University of Wisconsin where he received a Master's degree and a PhD in the History of Science and Medieval History in 1957.
-During this time, Grant spent a year at the University of Utrecht as a Fulbright Scholar from 1955-1956.
+He initially attended trade school and joined the U.S. Navy, serving as a radarman on the USS San Jacinto in the Pacific Ocean theater of World War II.
+After this military service, he attended City College in New York where he graduated in 1951.
+He continued to the University of Wisconsin where he received a master's degree and a PhD in the history of science and medieval history in 1957.
+During this time, Grant spent a year at the University of Utrecht as a Fulbright Scholar from 1955 to 1956.

-Grant began his successful teaching career while a graduate student at the University of Wisconsin.
-He was an assistant to a well-known scholar in the field Marshall Clagett, whom he would continue to respect and correspond with throughout his career.
+Grant began his teaching career while a graduate student at the University of Wisconsin.
+He was an assistant to a well-known scholar in the field, Marshall Clagett, whom he would continue to respect and correspond with throughout his career.
 Grant taught at the University of Maine and in the history of science program at Harvard University.

-In 1959, Grant came to Indiana University as an Assistant Professor of History.
+In 1959, Grant came to Indiana University as an assistant professor of history.
 His teaching career spanned over thirty years at IU.
-He was instrumental in starting the department later to be known as History and Philosophy of Science.
-Grant was named Distinguished Professor of both that department and the History department.
+He was instrumental in starting the department later to be known as history and philosophy of science.
+Grant was named distinguished professor of both that department and the history department.
 A distinguished medievalist, Grant wrote prolifically throughout his professorship at IU.
 Professor Grant was twice chair of his department (1973–1979; 1987–1990) where he taught courses on medieval science, natural philosophy and science and religion.
 Grant was given the title Distinguished Professor Emeritus, Department of History and Philosophy of Science, Indiana University.

 Grant was also a prominent member of several organizations, such as the Medieval Academy of America, the International Academy of the History of Science, and the History of Science Society.
-He served as Vice-President of the History of Science Society from 1983-1984 and as president from 1985–86.
-Grant was also a frequent lecturer for organizations such as the Phi Beta Kappa Associates Panel of Distinguished Speakers from 1990-1998.
+He served as vice-president of the History of Science Society from 1983 to 1984 and as president from 1985 to 1986.
+Grant was also a frequent lecturer for organizations, such as the Phi Beta Kappa Associates Panel of Distinguished Speakers from 1990 to 1998.

 Grant received many honors and awards, including the George Sarton Medal in 1992, the most prestigious award given by the History of Science Society that "recognizes those whose entire careers have been devoted to the field and whose scholarship is exceptional."